-- 4.2.51 Artificial light sources may cause significant harm to residential developments.
-New street lights and security lighting within developments should be positioned in locations where they do not shine directly in dwelling windows, but provide sufficient lighting for safety and security on the street. - 4.2.52 The type of lighting selected should be relevant to the local context, character and use of the area and minimise the impact of light pollution as well as being as energy efficient as possible. - 4.2.53 The design and position of lighting should complement and support the provision of landscaping.

-4.2.54 There should be a clear strategy for the provision of lighting within an area in support of the primary movement patterns.
+- 4.2.54 Artificial light sources may cause significant harm to residential developments and wildlife.
+New street lights and security lighting within developments should be positioned in locations where they do not shine directly in dwelling windows, but provide sufficient lighting for safety and security on the street. - 4.2.55 The type of lighting selected should be relevant to the local context, character and use of the area and minimise the impact of light pollution as well as being as energy efficient as possible. - 4.2.56 Care should be taken to ensure that landscaping, tree planting and lighting schemes take each other into account and in particular work to mitigate the effects of seasonal variations.
+The effects of new lighting on wildlife should also be a key consideration in lighting strategies associated with development. - 4.2.57 There should be a clear strategy, addressing relevant standards, for the provision of lighting within an area in support of the primary movement patterns.
 The decision to light or not light public spaces should be well thought through.